 In this article, I'll break down the differences between traditional publishing and self-publishing so that you can make an informed decision about which option is the best for you.

 First, let’s chat a bit about traditional publishing.
 Typically, in order to get a book deal from a traditional publishing company, you would submit a book proposal and wait for the publisher to send you their response.
 If you finally get a publisher to say yes, congratulations!
 If not, don’t be discouraged.
 Although you may think your book is the best book ever written (don’t we all!), rejections are common for a variety of reasons and in many cases, it’s just not a good fit for the publisher.

-Once you have a book deal, your publishing company will be in charge of hiring and paying all of the people that will bring your book to life, from editors to illustrators to cover designers and more.
+Once you have a book deal, your publishing company will be in charge of hiring and paying all of the people who will bring your book to life, from editors to illustrators to cover designers and more.
 As a traditionally published author, you will not pay anything for your book to be published.
 Once your book is published, the publisher will own the rights to your book and you will receive a royalty for every book sold.
-Average royalty rates are between 8% to 15%.
+On average royalty rates are between 5% to 15%.